ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 ~~~

 Note that the first round of the protocol is only necessitated for
-certain ciphersuites that require prior state generation.
+certain ciphersuites that require client and servers commit to some state.
 When such
 state `st` is generated and sent to the client, the client returns the
 `st` with the `IssuanceRequest` message.
-The server must check that the
+The server MUST check that the
-state corresponds to the `st` that was previously sent state.
+state corresponds to `st` that was previously committed.
 This
-requires architecture for remaining stateful, or by passing the state as
+requires the commitment to either be a reference to some state on the server,
-an encrypted (and authenticated) blob.
-Such statefulness must be
+or the commitment be an encrypted (and authenticated) blob that the server can
+use to recover state.
+The mechanism by which servers handle this state is implementation
-implemented in similar ways to how TLS session resumption is managed
+specific, and similar to how TLS session resumption state is managed; see {{RFC8446}}
-{{RFC8446}}.
+for details.

 When the server does not need to generate this state, the client instead
 DOES NOT send the CommitRequest message, and runs:

 ~~~
-cInput = Generate(m, null)
+cInput = Generate(m, "")
 ~~~

-A server that is expecting some non-null `st` to be passed must abort
+A server that is expecting some non-empty `st` to be passed must abort
-the protocol on receiving a request containing a null `st` value.
+the protocol on receiving a request containing an empty `st` value.

 Note: currently, no ciphersuites are supported that support working with
-non-null state messages.
+empty state messages.

 ## Redemption phase {#redemption-phase}